ACRONYM-Group/Legislation/Constitution/Running_Constitution.md

 ### Article 1 Section 3; The Council of Nomes
 Members of the Council of Nomes maintain the order of the organization.
 The Council of Nomes consists of a number of Nymphs equal to log base two of the total count of the Nymphery, rounded down to the nearest whole number.
+One member of the Council of Nomes is to have control of the GitHub account that owns the A.C.R.O.N.Y.M. private GitHub legilsation repository.

 #### Article 1 Section 3 Subsection 1; Powers
 A Member of the Council of Nomes may call for a meeting of A.C.R.O.N.Y.M. for any purpose.
+The ability to vote on decisions being made during a congregation of the Council of Nomes.

 #### Article 1 Section 3 Subsection 2; Responsibilities
 ##### Article 1 Section 3 Subsection 2 Clause 1; Congregation